cylinderlight/udp2serial/README.md

 udp2serial
 ==========

-a bridge between udp packets and a tty serial port, framing the udp packet data on the serial line with slip.
+A bridge between udp packets a/nd a tty serial port, framing the udp packet data on the serial line with slip.
 Developed to use the OSC protocol on the Arduino Yun

-version 1.0  11/18/2013
+version 1.1  04/01/2014

-on Arduino (1.5.4) it has been tested with the OSC library: https://github.com/CNMAT/OSC on Processing (2.1) with the OSC library: http://www.sojamo.de/libraries/oscP5/
+on Arduino (1.5.6-r2) it has been tested with the OSC library: https://github.com/CNMAT/OSC on Processing (2.1) with the OSC library: http://www.sojamo.de/libraries/oscP5/

 the included slip.py is copyright of Roman Haeflei https://github.com/reduzent/pyslip